civo/.github/profile/README.md

 </p>

 <h3 align="center"><a href="https://www.civo.com/signup"> Try Civo for 1 month with $250 free credit </a></h3>
-<h3 align="center">Contribute to Civo open source projects</h3>
+<h3 align="center">Contribute to Civo open source projects.</h3>
 <p align="center">

 - <a href="https://github.com/civo/cli">Civo CLI</a> Golang based cli that can be used to interact with Civo api and create resources on Civo cloud without interacting with UI.
 - <a href="https://github.com/civo/kubernetes-marketplace">Kubernetes Marketplace</a> Open source markeplace which is for Civo kubernetes one click app install whicle cluster creations.
-- <a href="https://github.com/civo/terraform-provider-civo">Civo Terraform provider</a> IAC tool to create resources on Civo cloud via Terraform
+- <a href="https://github.com/civo/terraform-provider-civo">Civo Terraform provider</a> IAC tool to create resources on Civo cloud via Terraform.
-- <a href="https://github.com/crossplane-contrib/provider-civo">Civo Crossplane provider</a> IAC tool to create resources on Civo cloud via crossplane
+- <a href="https://github.com/crossplane-contrib/provider-civo">Civo Crossplane provider</a> IAC tool to create resources on Civo cloud via crossplane.
 </p>